kiegroup/optaplanner-website/code/sourceCode.md

 ---
 # #{page.title}

-The source control management is [Git](http://git-scm.com/).
+We use [Git](http://git-scm.com/) as source control management.
-The blessed repository's are hosted on GitHub.
+The blessed repositories are hosted on GitHub.

-These are the OptaPlanner repositories:
+There are several OptaPlanner repositories:

-* [optaplanner](https://github.com/droolsjbpm/optaplanner): The source code for OptaPlanner (including examples and documentation).
+* [optaplanner](https://github.com/droolsjbpm/optaplanner): The source code for OptaPlanner itself, examples and documentation.

     * Get the source code locally: